jo3-l/cp-practice/annotated-ccc-solutions/2020/escape-room.md

 The problem then simplifies to finding the shortest path from vertex $(1, 1)$ to $(M, N)$.
 As the graph is unweighted we can use a standard [breadth-first search](https://en.wikipedia.org/wiki/Breadth-first_search).

-As we want to find the shortest path, there is an optimization we can make; that is, there is no need to have a vertex for each cell.
+As we want to find the shortest path, there is an optimization we can make.
+In particular, there is no need to have a vertex for each cell; rather, we can let each vertex correspond to a _value_.
 Say we have two cells with the same value, e.g., the two $3s$ in the following room:

 ```
 [3] 10  8   14